benrady/specific/README.md

     (testing "don't need a spec"
       (sample/some-fun "hello" "world")
-      (is (conforming clojure.java.shell/sh "cowsay" ::sample/fun-greeting)))))
+      (is (args-conform clojure.java.shell/sh "cowsay" ::sample/fun-greeting)))))
 ```

-Just as with mocks, when using the conforming matcher on a stub, you can use specs, exact values, or a mixture of the two
+Just as with mocks, when using the args-conform matcher on a stub, you can use specs, exact values, or a mixture of the two

 ### Spy Functions